Navodya-Pramodi/ResearchProject_MF/README.md

 # Level4Research
-This is level 4 research project releven model that is developed using machine learning algorithems
+This is final year research project conducted focusing on Microfinance feild , by considering risk areas like loan apprisal,High interest rate.